+STEP 3

-STEP 3 FILL OUT THE "COVER SHEET FOR NON-PUBLIC DOCUMENTS" FORM 11.2.
+FILL OUT THE "COVER SHEET FOR NON-PUBLIC DOCUMENTS" FORM 11.2.
 FILL OUT "CONFIDENTIAL INFORMATION" FORM 11.1 WHEN NECESSARY

 NOTE!

-Most documents filed with the court are considered public documents and are available to the public.
+Most documents filed with the court are considered public document and available to the public.
 Certain information that is filed with the court may be considered confidential based on court rule and not available to the public.
-To keep this information confidential and not available to the public, you must take certain steps that are described below.
+To keep this information confidential and not available to the public, you must take certain steps described below.